 What was it that I found most memorable in the city of Udaipur?
-Were they the beautiful palace hotels, the 7 lakes, the silence and serenity of this place, the perfect weather, our the Full moon night.
-The moon which seemed to be shining brighter than ever before….
+The grand and luxurious palace hotels, the seven lakes, the silence and serenity, the perfect weather, or the Full moon night… when the moon seemed to be shining bright as the glorious history of Mewar….

-The above were only a cherry on the cake.
-What really inspired me most was its rich culture and the rare tales of the bravest people, that this land has gifted India.
+Honestly the above experiences were only like cherries on the cake.
+What really inspired me most was the rich culture and the rare tales of the bravest people, that this land has gifted India.

 “Located on the south western tip of Rajputana (the name of Rajasthan before independence) the small area of Mewar is one of the only princely states which was never under the Mughal or the British rule”